Phat32/Phat32-Channel-Docs/docs/games/Beat Saber.rst

 Mods
 ----

-Almost all of the mods are installed using the `Beat Saber Manager <https://github.com/Zagrios/bs-manager>`_
+Just about all of the mods are installed using the `Beat Saber Manager <https://github.com/Zagrios/bs-manager>`_ and as such the mods are listed under the catergory they can be found under in BSM

 Core
 ****